Ferdinand Dennis: Biography

-Ferdinand Dennis was born in Kingston, Jamaica, and grew up in north Paddington, London, where he and his siblings – two brothers and a sister – relocated in 1964 to join their parents.
+Ferdinand Dennis was born on 28 March 1956 in Kingston, Jamaica, and grew up in north Paddington, London, where he and his siblings – two brothers and a sister – relocated in 1964 to join their parents.

 Dennis read sociology at Leicester University (1975–78), after which he was employed as an educational researcher in Handsworth, Birmingham.
 He studied for a master's degree at Birkbeck College, London University (1978–79).
-In 1991 he was made Honorary Research Fellow at Birkbeck.
+In 1991, he was made Honorary Research Fellow at Birkbeck.
 He received a Wingate Scholarship in 1995.
 He has lectured in Nigeria, and from 2003 to 2011 taught Creative and Media Writing courses at Middlesex University.

 As a broadcaster, he has written and presented numerous talks and documentaries for BBC Radio 4 – such as the series After Dread and Anger (1989), Journey Round My People, for which he travelled in West Africa, Back To Africa (1990) and Work Talk (1991–92; conversations with black people living in Britain, including Diane Abbott, Valerie Amos, Emeka Anyaoku, Norman Beaton, Winston Branch, Margaret Busby, Merle Collins, Val McCalla, and Josette Simon, produced by Marina Salandy-Brown) – as well as a television programme about Africa for Channel 4.

 Dennis has also worked as a journalist for publications including Frontline and City Limits magazines.
 His writing has been published in a range of magazines, newspapers and anthologies, among them The Guardian, Granta, Critical Quarterly, Black British Culture and Society: A Text Reader (ed.
 Kwesi Owusu, 2000), Hurricane Hits England: An Anthology of Writing About Black Britain (ed.
 Onyekachi Wambu, 2000), and IC3: The Penguin Book of New Black Writing in Britain (2000).

 With Naseem Khan, Dennis co-edited Voices of the Crossing: The Impact of Britain on Writers from Asia, the Caribbean and Africa (2000).
 He also was a co-researcher (with Kole Omotoso and Alfred Zack-Williams) of the 1992 compilation West Africa Over 75 Years: selections from the raw material of history, edited by Kaye Whiteman.

 Dennis is the author of three novels – The Sleepless Summer (1989), The Last Blues Dance (1996); and Duppy Conqueror (1998) – and two travelogues: Behind the Frontlines: Journey into Afro-Britain (1988) – his first book, which won the Martin Luther King Memorial Prize – and Back to Africa: A Journey (1992), in which he visited Cameroon, Ghana, Guinea, Sierra Leone, Liberia, Nigeria and Senegal.
 In 2021, his collection of short stories written over five decades, The Black and White Museum, came out from HopeRoad Publishers.

 Dennis was elected to the management committee of the Society of Authors in October 2017, to serve for a three-year term.